 The Biological Safety and Compliance Program ties together the two primary oversight entities for biological research at U-M:

 - The Institutional Biosafety Committee (IBC), which reports to the Vice President for Research

 - The EHS Research & Clinical Safety: Biological Program, which reports to the Executive Vice President and Chief Financial Officer.

 The goal of the program is to foster safe and compliant biological research environment by streamlining processes for investigators and increasing coordination of leadership along the two reporting lines.
 The Biological Safety and Compliance Program is administered by the University of Michigan Office of Research (UMOR) and governed by the Biological Safety Program Leadership Team.

 For detailed information about the requirements for work involving recombinant or synthetic nucleic acid molecules and/or research requiring BSL3 containment (including work with Select Agents and toxins), see Institutional Biosafety Committee.

 For information about specific laboratory practices for work with biohazards, as well as guidance on laboratory inspection criteria, biosafety manual completion, and biosafety cabinet certification, among other topics, see the EHS Research & Clinical Safety: Biological Program website.

-The Laboratory and Research Safety Program is a coordinated initiative by the U-M Office of Research (UMOR), the Department of Environment, Health & Safety (EHS), and the Office of the Provost to enhance and strengthen the culture of research safety across the University of Michigan campus.
+The Research Safety First Initiative is a coordinated by the U-M Office of the Vice President for Research (OVPR), the Department of Environment, Health & Safety (EHS), and the Office of the Provost to enhance and strengthen the culture of research safety across the University of Michigan campus.